Product & Patient Safety

 The label in our product packaging contains information on possible side effects and, if appropriate, how to avoid some potential health problems.
 We include contact details on our corporate website for patients, caregivers and health professionals to report adverse experiences in the United States.
 Outside the United States, adverse events are reported in accordance with any additional local country laws and practices.

 Depending on label changes and their context, we may determine, in consultation with regulatory authorities, that more extensive communications are appropriate.
-In such cases, we work with regulatory authorities to contact health care professionals in a timely manner, so that they can communicate these findings to patients through appropriate mechanisms.
-Contacting health care professionals might include “Dear Health Care Provider” letters and media statements.
+In those situations, we work with regulatory authorities to communicate to health care professionals in a timely manner so that they can inform patients through appropriate mechanisms.
+Communications to health care professionals may include “Dear Health Care Provider” letters and media statements.

 Adverse experience reporting

-Global Pharmacovigilance manages a global system for the collection, evaluation and reporting of adverse experience (AE) reports received by our company worldwide.
+Global Pharmacovigilance manages a global system for the collection, evaluation and reporting of AE reports received by our company worldwide.

 Although regulations vary by country, most countries require drug manufacturers to promptly review AE information they receive from any source, domestic or foreign, relating to the use of their products.
 Manufacturers are also required to have written procedures in place for evaluating and reporting adverse experiences.

-In accordance with global regulatory reporting requirements, we have a written procedure and associated training to provide personnel worldwide (including all contractors) with a consistent and thorough process for identifying and reporting AEs occurring in association with the use of our products.
+In accordance with global regulatory reporting requirements, we have written policies and procedures to provide personnel worldwide (including all contractors) with a consistent and thorough process for identifying and reporting AEs occurring in association with the use of our products.
 Additional detail is provided in procedures covering the reporting of AEs originating in clinical studies and those associated with the use of marketed products, and the analysis of these events for safety issues.
 Adherence to these procedures ensures timely and accurate monitoring of the safety profile of our investigational and marketed products globally.